 - Turn your mixer up as high as it will go and whisk those whites!
 This step can take a good ten minutes!

-Add the sugar on tbsp at a time, keeping the mixer going the whole time.
+Add the sugar on tablespoon at a time, keeping the mixer going the whole time.
 The sugar dissolves as it gets mixed in.

 - Keep whipping!
 You need to achieve stiff peaks!